marekjm/clap/README.markdown

 ----

-## Manual
+## Manual and examples

-There is a manual which you may be interested in located in `manual/` directory.
+See the [Issue](https://git.sr.ht/~maelkum/issue) project which is the flagship software for CLAP and uses all features the library offers.

 ----